 You should buy the ViewSonic X10-4K if…

 You want a projector for a variety of uses

 The ViewSonic X10-4K is the ideal projector for those who have limited space or simply want to hold an impromptu big-screen event.
 Cosmetically, it’s attractive enough that you actually wouldn’t mind leaving it out on a coffee table – and, thanks to its short-throw lens, you can get a large image even in a small room.

 Technically, the X10-4K might not be native 4K, but the single-chip DLP XPR technology is highly effective, with the resulting images detailed and pin-sharp.
-Motion handling is a strength with DLP, and this projector is no exception, making it ideal for sport.
-The HDR performance is also good, allowing for the limitations of a projected image.
+For a true native 4K projector you’ll need to pay much more than the ViewSonic’s RRP.